Yale Forum on Religion and Ecology: Thomas Berry Foundation

-Ecology and justice book series
+Ecology and Justice book series

-Forum directors Tucker and Grim serve as advisory board members for a collection of 19 volumes published by Orbis Books that bring together the themes of environmental justice with social justice.
+Since 1993, Forum directors Tucker and Grim have served as advisory board members for a collection of 28 volumes published by Orbis Books that bring together the themes of environmental justice with social justice.

 UNEP Faith for Earth

 A division of the United Nations Environment Programme, the organization educates and informs about caring for the Earth and help them in working towards the UN Sustainable Development Goals (SDGs).
 The Forum announced a formal partnership with Faith for Earth in 2020.
 In September that year, UNEP's Faith for Earth Initiative, in collaboration with the Parliament of the World's Religions, United Religions Initiative, and Bhumi Global, released a report on the activities of faith-based environmental initiatives around the globe, as defined by the SDGs.
 In 2021, the project was expanded to include a living database of current and future projects and organizations, which is housed on the Forum's website.